Sysinternals/SysmonForLinux/README.md

 ## Autodiscovery of Offsets
 On systems that are BTF enabled, Sysmon will use BTF for accurate kernel offsets.
 Sysmon also supports specifying standalone BTF files (using /BTF switch).
-There are a number of different ways to generate BTF files and [BTFHub](https://github.com/aquasecurity/btfhub) has a number of standalone BTF files for different distributions/kernels.
+There are several ways to generate BTF files and [BTFHub](https://github.com/aquasecurity/btfhub) has a number of standalone BTF files for different distributions/kernels.

 If BTF isn't available, Sysmon attempts to automatically discover the offsets of some